jqiulab/mdwiki/en/navigation.md

 <!--
-  -- Name of your wiki
+  -- Qiu Lab
   -- Do NOT remove the leading `#` character.
   -->

-# Your wiki name
+# Qiu Lab

 <!--